sckott/geoops/cran-comments.md

 ## Reverse dependencies

-This is a new submission, so there are no reverse dependencies.
+There are no reverse dependencies.

 ---

-This is a new release.
-I have read and agree to the the CRAN policies at https://cran.r-project.org/web/packages/policies.html
+This version includes bug fixes for failing checks on CRAN.

 Thanks!
 Scott Chamberlain